Buying property in Nagoya?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-MLIT Residential Property Price Index Japan's official home price index aligned with international standards.
-We used it for big-picture direction at national and regional levels.
-We also used it to ground our methodology and avoid over-interpreting short-term noise.
+MLIT Residential Property Price Index Japan's official government home-price index program, designed to align with international statistical standards.
+We used it for the big-picture national and regional price direction and as a methodological sanity check against over-interpreting short-term transaction mix shifts in REINS.

-City of Nagoya Land Price Statistics Official city portal based on MLIT Land Appraisal Committee data.
-We used it to identify which wards are structurally expensive and likely to outperform.
-We kept our analysis uniquely Nagoya-focused rather than Tokyo-centric.
+City of Nagoya Official Ward-Level Land Price Statistics The city's own statistics portal, explicitly based on the national Ministry of Land Appraisal Committee data.
+We used it to identify which Nagoya wards are structurally more expensive and likely to outperform, and to keep the neighborhood analysis grounded in primary city-level data rather than secondary sources.

-Aichi Prefecture Land Price Portal Prefectural government's official hub for land price surveys.
-We used it to validate that our land value narrative matches official survey frameworks.
-We also recommended it as a go-to for readers wanting primary data.
+Aichi Prefecture Official Land Price Information Portal The prefectural government's official hub for land price surveys and related publications across all of Aichi.
+We used it to validate that our land-value narrative aligns with the official survey frameworks used in Aichi, and as a reference point for readers who want to access primary prefecture-level data directly.

 Get the full checklist for your due diligence in Nagoya